 The first example I want to describe is the famous failure of Ford Edsel.
 This model of Ford car was trumpeted as a car of the future:

 But in fact, it didn’t succeed, and the company lost $350 million.
 Why?
 Because despite the research the car was built without confrontation with clients opinion.
-In other words, creators didn’t use the results of research in the designing process.
+In other words, creators didn’t use the results of research in the product design process.
 The new car was launched when the recession began and it was simply too expensive.
 In addition, it was full of technical flaws.
 Moreover, designers focused on the aesthetics at the expense of the usability and technical constraints.

 Lesson to learn: